rapidsai/rapidsmpf/docs/source/background.md

 # Background

-This document provides some background into the `rapidsmpf` is designed to solve.
+This document provides some background to `rapidsmpf` and the problems it is designed to solve.

 ## Architecture